PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_transcription.md

 In a final step, we unlink the protein from the DNA, leaving a collection of DNA fragments that were previously bonded to a single transcription factor.
 These fragments are read using **DNA sequencing** to determine the order of nucleotides on each fragment.
 Once we have read the fragments, we can then scan through the genome to determine the genes that these fragments precede.
 We can then postulate that these are the genes regulated by the transcription factor!

 ![image-center](../assets/images/ChIP-seq_workflow.png){: .align-center}
-<figcaption>An overview of ChIP-seq.
-Figure courtesy Jkwchui, Wikimedia Commons user.</figcaption>
+An overview of ChIP-seq.
+Figure courtesy Jkwchui, Wikimedia Commons user.
+{: style="font-size: medium;"}

 You may also like to check out the following excellent video on identifying genes regulated by a transcription factor.
 This video was produced by students in the 2020 [PreCollege Program in Computational Biology](http://www.cbd.cmu.edu/education/pre-college-program-in-computational-biology/) at Carnegie Mellon.
 The presenters won an award from their peers for their work, and for good reason!